waok8s/waok8s/wao-loadbalancer/README.md

 WAO-LB can be used as a drop-in replacement for the default kube-proxy by following these steps:
 1. Replace the container image of kube-proxy with our custom image.
+  - Ensure that the environment variable `WAO_SERVICE_PROXY_NAME` is empty or not set.

 ### Deploy Services